Dora Riedel: Career

 Following her graduation, Riedel spent a year working at the Chilean Ministry of Public Works.

 In 1931, Riedel travelled to Germany, at first to Berlin then in 1933 where she continued her education at the Faculty of Architecture at the University of Stuttgart, studying with Paul Bonatz, Paul Schmitthenner and Heinz Wetzel completing her doctorate in Interior Architecture.

 Personal life

-In Germany, she met architect Anton Hammerle, who she married on 18 November 1934.
+In Germany, she met architect Anton Hammerle, whom she married on 18 November 1934.
 Over the following decade they had five children: Anton, Christina, Heinrich, Elisabeth and Herbert.
 The family lived in Munich until 1938, but then moved to Hammerle's native Tyrol, where he worked as a municipal architect and Director of Architecture and Urban Planning in Innsbruck.
 Riedel designed the family home in Innsbruck, which was completed in 1947.
 She also designed the interior.
 This was to remain the only house that Riedel planned and completed.

-Dora Riedel Seinecke died in 21 June 1982 in Innsbruck.
+Dora Riedel Seinecke died on 21 June 1982 in Innsbruck.